IliaMManolov/phish-stake-contract/README.md

 **Zircuit Development Experience**: Figuring out how to get the faucets working and the correct RPC endpoints was a challenge but everything from that point on was smooth sailing.
 The explorer was very useful for evaluating how things worked.

-**Demo**: [Placeholder] - Video demonstration showcasing the complete staking workflow, admin functions, and Zircuit integration available at [demo-link].
+**Demo**: - Video demonstration showcasing the complete staking workflow, admin functions, and Zircuit integration available at [demo](https://youtu.be/rQ1O7q0SGu4).

 **Contract Addresses** (Zircuit Testnet):
 - **MockUSDC**: `0xdb03e54a4db2ecaa40b554110e28091f3361d251`